TUI-NICR/nicr-scene-analysis-datasets/README.md

 The dataset can be used as an iterator (detectron2 usually does this) and can then be mapped with the custom mappers to generate the correct layout of the data.

 ## Changelog
+__Version 0.4.1 (Now 12, 2022)__
+- *no dataset preparation related changes*
+- make normal extraction for NYUv2 dataset optional as the [precomputed normals](https://cs.nyu.edu/~deigen/dnl/normals_gt.tgz) are not publicly available any longer

 __Version 0.4.0 (July 15, 2022)__
 - *no dataset preparation related changes*
 - Hypersim: [BREAKING CHANGE TO V030] enable fixed depth stats